washingtonpost/whippersnapper/README.md

 static image versions of our results maps throughout the night in case the need for a fallback arose.

+## Use cases

+As a backup tool, Whippersnapper can capture any CSS selector on the target website and publish timestamped image files to Amazon S3.
+It automatically updates a "latest" image file so you can always access the most recent screenshot of the target.

+Whippersnapper doesn't have to be used as a static backup system, though.
+It can be pointed at any page on the web to monitor and record changes -- consider using it to visualize how content on the web changes over time.

 ## Installation (these are rough instructions)

     # Install depict